PagerDuty/incident-response-docs/docs/training/scribe.md

 Some actions might seem important at the time, but end up not being.
 That's OK.
 It's better to have more info than not enough, but don't go overboard.

-### Note Followup Actions
+### Note Follow-up Actions
 Sometimes during the call, someone will either mention something we "should fix", or the IC will specifically ask you to note a followup item.
 You can do this in Slack by simply prefixing with "TODO", this will make it easier to search for later.

 > TODO: Why did we not get paged for the fall in traffic on [X] cluster?

-The post-mortem owner will find these after and raise tasks for them.
+The postmortem owner will find these after and raise tasks for them.

 ### End of Call Notification
 When the IC ends the call, you should post a message into Slack to let everyone know the call is over, and that they should continue discussion elsewhere.